 This topic provides reference information specific to OpenLDAP Lightweight Directory Access Protocol (LDAPLightweight Directory Access Protocol (LDAP) is a lightweight client-server protocol for accessing directory services, specifically X.500-based directory services.
 LDAP runs over TCP/IP or other connection oriented transfer services.) integrations.
-Use this information in conjunction with Install the Okta LDAP Agent and Configure the Okta LDAP Agent.
+Use this information in conjunction with Install and configure the Okta LDAP Agent and Manage LDAP provisioning, import, and integration settings.

-During the initial agent install and configuration documented in Configure integration settings, you are asked to configure some basic attributes.
+During the initial agent install and configuration documented in Modify the integration settings, you are asked to configure some basic attributes.
 These are the default attributes for OpenLDAP integrations:

 - Unique Identifier Attribute - entryuuid